 The world ended today.
 Did you notice?
 Probably not … if it wasn’t your world.
 But someone’s did.
 Someone’s divorce was final.
 Someone received a terminal diagnosis.
 Someone’s home was bombed to the ground with loved ones inside.
 The world ends every day.

-We all long for a day when things will be just and fair and simply better.
+We all long for a day when things will be just and fair and simply … better.
 We’ve never been patient about it either.
-Today’s letter from Peter dealt with both those who used the promise of Christ’s return for their own gain, and scoffers who said if it hadn’t happened yet it wasn’t going to – and only a few decades had passed.
+Today’s letter from Peter dealt with both those who used the promise of Christ’s return for their own gain, and scoffers who said if it hadn’t happened yet it wasn’t going to – and only a few decades had passed since Christ was physically among them.
 Was the author’s response that to God “a thousand years are like one day” any more satisfying then than it is centuries later?
 It seems we are left to conclude that Jesus and those who claimed he would return are simply wrong.
 But if the world ends every day … maybe Jesus returns every day too.

 Parables about the kingdom of heaven, like Matthew’s tale of the bridesmaids and the oil lamps, are never only about some future “rapture” or judgment; they also instruct us on what the kingdom is like right now.
 Unlike the foolish bridesmaids, we prepare for the groom’s return not just because we fear being excluded from the banquet, but because delays and midnight arrivals are par for the course.
 Jesus returns when someone accepts a 3 a.m. call from an abused spouse and offers a safe place to stay.
 Jesus returns when a Hospice volunteer sits with someone who is afraid.
 Jesus returns when combatants choose reconciliation over revenge.
 Our lamps must be filled with the oil of compassion and ready to light when the phone rings, the stranger cries, or the enemy uncurls a fist.
 Otherwise when Christ comes calling we – like the foolish bridesmaids – will be left in our own darkness, having missed the opportunity to join the groom and represent him to the world.